 Agricultural off-road emissions were distributed using a combination of arable, pasture and forestry land use data.
 Each of these land cover classes were weighted according to the off-road machinery activity on each land use.
-This used data on the number of hours of use of tractors and other machinery on these land use types, sourced by Ricardo Energy & Environment for improving the UK inventory in this sector.
+This data on the number of hours of use of tractors and other machinery on the land use types were sourced by Ricardo to improve the UK inventory in this sector.